giantswarm/docs/src/content/general/architecture/openstack/index.md

 The Container Network Interface is the standard for writing plugins to configure network interfaces in Linux containers, and hence Kubernetes.

 We have chosen Cilium as CNI implementation for several reasons.
-It is open source solution that provides connectivity between container in reliable and secure way.
+It is open source solution that provides connectivity between containers in reliable and secure way.
 Cilium operates at Layer 3/4 providing traditional networking and security services.
 Additionally it protects and secure applications offering different enhanced features on top.
-In the workload cluster is used as container network only.
+In the workload cluster is used as container network only by now.

 ##### Kube State Metrics

-kube-state-metrics (KSM) is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects (see examples in the Metrics section below).
-It does not focus on the health of the individual Kubernetes components, but rather on the health of the various objects inside, such as deployments, nodes and pods.
+Kube State Metrics (KSM) is a upstream project that watches to the Kubernetes API and provide metrics about the state of the built-in resources.
+It is used by our monitoring service to scrape the metrics of the core components so we can be paged when something is not working on the cluster.
+At the same time the customer can scrape that metrics to create their own dashboards and alerts.

 ##### Cert exporter

 It is a Prometheus exporter that exposes a set of metrics regarding certificates and tokens.
-It enables us to stay ahead of certificates expiration and take care of them in a timely fashion..
+It enables us to stay ahead of certificates expiration and take care of them in a timely fashion.

 ##### Net exporter

-Net exporter is a Prometheus exporter for exposing network information.
-It runs as a daemonset in every node to track network and DNS errors.
+Net exporter is also a Prometheus exporter for exposing network information.
+It runs in every node to track network and DNS errors.
+We have created some dashboards to help us debug issue on the cluster and also some of our alerts are based on the metrics exported by it.

 ##### Metric server

-Metrics Server is a component that implements the [Kubernetes Metrics API](https://kubernetes.io/docs/tasks/debug/debug-cluster/resource-metrics-pipeline/#metrics-api) to provide basic data of the container running in the cluster.
+Metrics Server is an upstream component that implements the [Kubernetes Metrics API](https://kubernetes.io/docs/tasks/debug/debug-cluster/resource-metrics-pipeline/#metrics-api) to provide basic data of the container running in the cluster.
+It gives us information about CPU and memory of every pod and it used by other components,like Horizontal Pod Autoscaler, to take scaling decisions.

 ##### Node exporter

-It is a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels.
+It is an upstream Prometheus exporter for tracking hardware and operating system metrics exposed by *NIX kernels.
+It completes our monitoring service giving us the possibility to track resources used in the nodes and let us create alerts based on that information.

 #### Giant Swarm Components